-Thermal expansion tanks are typically installed in conjunction with storage water heaters, but what are the requirements for tankless water heaters and thermal expansion tanks?
-This scenario is sometimes overlooked.
+Thermal expansion tanks are typically installed in conjunction with storage water heaters, but are they needed with tankless water heaters?
+This issue can sometimes be overlooked.
 Let’s look at the specifics.

-The IPC does not specifically require a thermal expansion tank or other device be installed with a tankless water heater.
+The IPC does not specifically require a thermal expansion tank to be installed with tankless water heaters.
 However, if a storage tank is used in conjunction with a tankless water heater in a closed system, which is sometimes the case with recirculation, then a means of controlling thermal expansion must be provided.

 Here is a thorough explanation provided in the 2012 IPC Code Commentary.